Details

 Click here to register online

-Each player has to have a waiver filled out, signed by a parent or guardian, and turned in before their first game.
+Each player is required to complete a waiver, signed by a parent or guardian, and turned in before their first game.

 This event was made possible with the collaboration of: